-4.12 Tightly-Coupled RAM Interface Module
+6.12 Tightly Coupled RAM Interface Module

-Figure 4-11 illustrates the connection of the Tightly Coupled RAM (TCRAM) to the Cortex-R4TM CPU.
+Figure 6-11 illustrates the connection of the Tightly Coupled RAM (TCRAM) to the Cortex-R4 CPU.

-Figure 4-11.
+Figure 6-11.
 TCRAM Block Diagram

-The features of the Tightly Coupled RAM (TCRAM) Module are:
+The features of the Tightly Coupled RAM (TCRAM) module are:

-- Acts as slave to the Cortex-R4 CPU's BTCM interface - Supports CPU's internal ECC scheme by providing 64-bit data and 8-bit ECC code - Monitors CPU Event Bus and generates single or multi-bit error interrupts - · Stores addresses for single and multi-bit errors - Provides CPU address bus integrity checking by supporting parity checking on the address bus - Performs redundant address decoding for the RAM bank chip select and ECC select generation logic - Provides enhanced safety for the RAM addressing by implementing two 36-bit wide byte-interleaved RAM banks and generating independent RAM access control signals to the two banks - Supports auto-initialization of the RAM banks along with the ECC bits - No support for bit-wise RAM accesses
+- Acts as slave to the BTCM interface of the Cortex-R4 CPU - Supports CPU's internal ECC scheme by providing 64-bit data and 8-bit ECC code - Monitors CPU Event Bus and generates single-bit or multibit error interrupts - Stores addresses for single-bit and multibit errors - · Provides CPU address bus integrity checking by supporting parity checking on the address bus - · Performs redundant address decoding for the RAM bank chip select and ECC select generation logic - Provides enhanced safety for the RAM addressing by implementing two 36-bit wide byte-interleaved RAM banks and generating independent RAM access control signals to the two banks - Supports auto-initialization of the RAM banks along with the ECC bits - · No support for bit-wise RAM accesses

-4.12.2 TCRAMW ECC Support
+6.12.2 TCRAMW ECC Support

 The TCRAMW passes on the ECC code for each data read by the Cortex-R4 CPU from the RAM.
 It also stores the CPU's ECC port contents in the ECC RAM when the CPU does a write to the RAM.
-The TCRAMW monitors the CPU's event bus and provides registers for indicating single/multi-bit errors and also for identifying the address that caused the single or multi-bit error.
+The TCRAMW monitors the CPU's event bus and provides registers for indicating single-bit and multibit errors and also for identifying the address that caused the single-bit or multibit error.
 The event signaling and the ECC checking for the RAM accesses must be enabled inside the CPU.